Fueling Chicago’s Economic Growth

 In 2018, the Civic Committee helped support a successful $132 million federal grant request to jumpstart the first phase of the 75th Street CIP.
 The Transportation Task Force supports the completion of the 75th CIP and other critical CREATE projects to bring improved passenger rail operations and increased efficiency and capacity to our nation’s freight system.

-The Civic Committee supported work done by the Illinois Department of Transportation (IDOT) to adopt performance management in 2017-2018 and continues to work with other stakeholders to require all recipients of transportation revenues to adopt performance-based programming processes.
+The Civic Committee supports efforts that will require the Illinois Department of Transportation (IDOT) to adopt a comprehensive performance management system and continues to work with other stakeholders to require all recipients of transportation revenues to adopt performance-based programming processes.
+In 2021, the Illinois General Assembly passed legislation supported by the Task Force that will implement performance-based programming at IDOT and the transit agencies in the Chicago region.

 The Civic Committee’s Transportation Task Force supports its project and policy priorities by working with a diverse set of stakeholders and interests to create policies, funding, and actions that move these priorities ahead.
 The Task Force is currently building coalitions with business, labor, environmental, and planning groups to promote smart federal and state policies that meet the vision and principles the Task Force was created to bring about.